Inference power pilot: NVL72 fleet power management

 • Use the same wall-clock sampling interval (or finer on the managed run) for power and service metrics.

-• If you change anything about the client (concurrency, prompt distribution, batching), treat the run as a new experiment—do not attribute deltas to DPS.
+• If you change the client mode, prompt distribution, batching, aggregate offered-load schedule, aggregate concurrency, timeout/retry rules, or benchmark stop criteria, treat the run as a new experiment; do not attribute deltas to DPS.

 Data center power and compliance KPIs